redis/redis/README.md

 ---

 The script unit is composed of 3 units:
-* `script.c` - integration of scripts with Redis Community Edition (commands execution, set replication/resp, ...)
+* `script.c` - integration of scripts with Redis (commands execution, set replication/resp, ...)
-* `script_lua.c` - responsible to execute Lua code, uses `script.c` to interact with Redis Community Edition from within the Lua code.
+* `script_lua.c` - responsible to execute Lua code, uses `script.c` to interact with Redis from within the Lua code.
 * `function_lua.c` - contains the Lua engine implementation, uses `script_lua.c` to execute the Lua code.
-* `functions.c` - contains Redis Community Edition Functions implementation (`FUNCTION` command), uses `functions_lua.c` if the function it wants to invoke needs the Lua engine.
+* `functions.c` - contains Redis Functions implementation (`FUNCTION` command), uses `functions_lua.c` if the function it wants to invoke needs the Lua engine.
 * `eval.c` - contains the `eval` implementation using `script_lua.c` to invoke the Lua code.